What is skills-based routing?

 You get a call from a customer who has a technical issue.
 In addition, they speak only Spanish.
 The customer inputs voice commands or presses keys and the skill-based routing system picks from the pool of agents the most skilled agent and sends this ticket to them.
 So, in this case, it should be an agent from the tech department who is proficient in the Spanish language.
 This agent has an appropriate level of expertise in technology and can communicate with the customer effectively, provide reliable support and close the ticket.

-Now, let’s have a quick look at some of the benefits skills-based routing can bring to your business.
+Now, let’s have a look at some of the benefits skills-based business call routing can bring to your business.

 What is omnichannel skills-based routing?

-Businesses with multiple communication channels will find this feature invaluable.
+Businesses with multiple communication channels will find setting up a call route invaluable.
 Not only for better agent utilization but more importantly, it helps provide a unified customer experience across the board.

 How do skills-based routing and ACD work together?